pkmital/MTEC-498-698A-01-Algorithmic-Sound/README.md

 ## Grading

-* 25 percent for weekly homeworks
+* 25 percent for homeworks
 * 50 percent for 3 projects
 * 25 percent for attendance